What makes you smile?

 Have You Filled a Bucket Today? by Carol McCloud.
 Most likely you have heard about this book.
 A friend and I recently discussed how the book, while being rather (okay, a lot) cheesy, kids can easily relate to the main metaphor.
 It teaches kids that happiness is not just about themselves, but is intimately connected to the well-being of others.
 It's a pretty decent book actually, even though I wouldn't put it on a list of "books with subtle messages."

 The Three Questions [Based on a story by Leo Tolstoy] by Jon J. Muth.
 I like to recommend this book as much as possible and it is a good stepping stone for a discussion with your kids about what constitutes inner happiness.
 They will ask, What is the best time to do things?
 Who is the most important one?
 What is the right thing to do? and reflect on the importance of doing good deeds and paying attention to the immediate moment.

 My Heart Fills with Happiness by Monique Gray Smith is a super sweet and wonderful board book perfect for your baby or toddler.
-It's also one of the few board books featuring a Native American protagonist.
+It's also one of the few board books featuring an Indigenous protagonist.
 The text celebrates finding happiness in the everyday events and joyful, colorful illustrations.

 The Jar of Happiness by Alisa Burrows.
 Meg fills a jar with all sorts of ingredients that she thinks comprise the perfect recipe for happiness.
 Things like chocolate, and ice cream.
 She totes her jar along everywhere she goes to ensure a happy mood.
 She even uses the jar to help her cheer up others.
 One day she loses the jar!
 But those that she once helped cheer up show her that she doesn't need a jar to make her own happiness.
 This is a sweet book with a great message that is presented in a way that preschoolers and young elementary kids can relate to.